 You’ll want to have your site verified with Pinterest.
 This is where you can plug in the little code they give you in order to complete the verification.

-We know… nobody uses Google+ and we TOTALLY agree with that.
-Problem is, Google sure the heck does… and they reward those who use it with them!
-My bet is the whole network will get broken up into smaller pieces, but until that time comes you’ll need a Google+ page and this is the tab where you plug in the URL.
+My bet is that the whole network will get broken up into smaller pieces, but until that time comes, you’ll need a Google+ page, and this is the tab where you plug in the URL.